rheiland/xml2jupyter/paper/paper.md

 Users modify parameter values via the widgets and the values are written to the XML configuration file.
-Xml2jupyter has been tested using the PhysiCell [@PhysiCell:2018] simulation software and will be used by students for classroom and research projects.
+Xml2jupyter has been tested using the PhysiCell [@PhysiCell:2018] simulation software and is being used by students for classroom and research projects.
+In addition, we use xml2jupyter to help create Jupyter GUIs for PhysiCell-related applications running on nanoHUB [@nanoHUB_2013].

-A PhysiCell configuration file defines model-specific user parameters in XML.
-Each parameter element consists of its name with attributes, defining its data *type* and *units* (optional), and the parameter's default value.
+A PhysiCell configuration file defines model-specific `<user_parameters>` in XML.
+Each parameter element consists of its name with attributes, defining its data *type*, *units* (optional), *description* (optional), and the parameter's default value.
 The attributes will determine the appearance and behavior of the Jupyter widget.
-For numeric widgets (the most common type for PhysiCell), xml2jupyter will calculate a delta step size as a function of the default value and this step size will be used by the widget.
+For numeric widgets (the most common type for PhysiCell), xml2jupyter will calculate a delta step size as a function of the default value and this step size will be used by the widget's graphical increment/decrement feature.

 <!--
 ```xml